 Halliburton versus peers and industry

-Halliburton (HAL), the second-largest oilfield services and equipment (or OFS) provider by market capitalization, has had a steady run in the stock market in 2016.
-On September 2, 2016, HAL was trading at $43.92.
-This was ~26% higher than at the beginning of the year.
+Halliburton Company (HAL), the second-largest oilfield equipment and services (or OFS) provider by market capitalization (market cap), has had a fair run in the stock market in 2016.
+On May 20, 2016, HAL was trading at $40.91.
+This was ~19% higher than its price at the beginning of the year.

-The VanEck Vectors Oil Services ETF (OIH), a tracking index of 25 OFS companies, has risen 4% year-to-date.
-HAL makes up 15.7% of OIH.
-Oil States International (OIS), HAL’s smaller market-cap peer, has risen 10% in the same period.
-The price of West Texas Intermediate crude oil has increased 23% during this period.
+The VanEck Vectors Oil Services ETF (OIH), an ETF that tracks an index of 25 OFS companies, has risen by 2% year-to-date.
+National Oilwell Varco (NOV), HAL’s smaller market cap peer, has fallen 8% during the same period.
+West Texas Intermediate (or WTI) crude oil’s price has risen 30% during the period.

 What does Halliburton’s share price movement tell us?

-Halliburton’s share price has trended upward since January 2016.
-Its quarterly revenues and net income in the past four quarters have persistently stayed weak.
-Its cash flow, which showed improvement in 4Q15 over the previous quarter, deteriorated sharply in the following two quarters.
-Since the third week of January, when HAL’s share price reached its one-year low, it has recovered 52%, led by the crude oil price recovery.
+Halliburton’s share price has been trending downward since June 2015.
+HAL’s quarterly revenues and net incomes in the past four quarters have persistently been weak.
+Its cash flow, which improved in 4Q15 over the previous quarter, fell sharply in 1Q16.

 Halliburton’s moving averages

-HAL’s share price has also been trading above its long-run MA since the second week of April.
-This indicates a bullishness in HAL’s share price.
-It can also reflect the merger termination with Baker Hughes (BHI), which had been a dark cloud over HAL shares since November 2014.
+However, in the second week of May, HAL’s short-term moving average crossed over its long-term moving average.
+HAL’s share price has also been trading above its long-term moving average since the second week of April.
+This indicates bullishness in HAL’s share price.
+It also reflects the company’s merger termination with Baker Hughes (BHI), which had been an overhang on HAL’s share price since November 2014.

-In this series, we’ll take a close look at Halliburton’s top-line and bottom-line growth, its balance sheet, and its free cash flow.
-We’ll also look at its dividends, industry value drivers, and valuation multiples.
+In this series, we’ll analyze Halliburton’s top line and bottom line growth, its balance sheet, free cash flow, dividends, and valuation multiples.
+We’ll start with its management’s comments.